openyurtio/openyurt/docs/proposals/20230706-yurtappconfigbinding.md

 ### Deployment Mutating Webhook
 #### Prerequisites for webhook (Resolving circular dependency)
-Since yurtmanager is deployed as a deployment, the deployment webhook and yurt manager create a circular dependency.
+Since YurtManager is deployed as a Deployment, the Deployment webhook and YurtManager create a circular dependency.

 Solution
-1. Change yurtmanager deployment method, like static pod
+1. Change YurtManager deploying method, like static pod
-2. Yurtmanager is in charge of managing the webhook, we can modify the internal implementation of yurtmanager
+2. YurtManager is in charge of managing the webhook, we can modify the internal implementation of YurtManager
 3. Controller is responsible for both creating and updating  However, there will be a period of unavailability(wrong configuration information)
 4. FailurePolicy set to ignore(difficult to detect in the case of malfunction)
 #### Workflow of mutating webhook
-1. If the intercepted deployment's ownerReferences field is empty, filter it directly
+1. If the intercepted Deployment's ownerReferences field is empty, filter it directly
 2. Find the corresponding YurtAppConfigBinding resource by ownerReferences, if not, filter directly
 3. Find the items involved, get the corresponding configuration, and inject them into workloads
 ### YurtAppConfigBinding Validating Webhook